NickStarlight/php-spdy/README.md

 2. How do I configure the worker to fit my server needs?
 How do I setup healthchecks?
 Database connections?
 Environment variables?

    Roadrunner provides production-ready out-of-the-box configurations for those questions and many other features, check the [Roadrunner configuration file reference](https://roadrunner.dev/docs/intro-config/2.x/en).

+3. I would like a robust ORM, broadcasting, views, integration with ReactJS/Vue/Svelte, etc...

+   Spdy main goal is to provide a reliable, small and effient base for creating simple yet powerful REST API's, it does not attempt to replace complete frameworks.
+   If you need more features, you should defintely aim for fully-fledged frameworks!
+Some good examples are [Symfony](https://symfony.com), [Laravel](https://laravel.com), [Yii](https://www.yiiframework.com), [Laminas](https://getlaminas.org) and [Phalcon](https://phalcon.io/en-us).

 ## Benchmarks